aryaprasad08/Interactive-Lab-Hub/Lab 4/README.md

 Build a cardboard prototype of your design.
 You will see that we've integrated a lot of our initial rationale behind our initial design as we do the walk-through.
 The placeholder, for the battery was an alto scan, and the top cut out is for ventilation for the raspberry pi.

 Here is a video walk-around of the AstroClicker prototype.
-If this video is not rendering properly, you can view it in the **assets/videos** folder for the mov called **walk_around.mov**.
+If this video is not rendering properly, you can view it in the **avideos** folder for the mov called **walk_around.mov**.

 <video width="300" height="600" controls>
   <source src="videos/walk_around.mov" type="video/mp4">